sbancuz/Appunti/Branch prediction.md

 	There is a global history table and a second level history table called **pattern history table** used locally

 - Branch target buffer
 	Is a cache storing the **predicted target address** for the taken branch instructions.
-This can be expressed as PC-relative
+This can be expressed as PC-relative.
+This has 3 columns: tags, PTA, branch history table (Only for the dynamic predictions)